OpenNebula/docs/source/integration/references/compile.rst

 You will also need ruby development package to be able to compile these gems.

-We provide a script to ease the installation of these gems. it is located in ``/usr/share/one/install_gems`` (system-wide mode) or ``$ONE_LOCATION/share/install_gems`` (self-contained mode).
+We provide a script to ease the installation of these gems. it is located in ``/usr/share/one/install_gems`` (system-wide mode).
 It can be called with the components you want the gem dependencies to be installed.
 Here are the options:

 -  **optional**: libraries that make CLI and OCA faster
 -  **quota**: quota system